EMCain/multi-upload/README.md

 Uses jQuery, Bootstrap for styling, and [https://github.com/fengyuanchen](Fengyuan Chen's Cropper) for image editing.

 The current version is 1.0.
-Dependency versions in current iteration of project (as of 12 June 2016):
+Dependency versions in current iteration of project (as of 2 Nov 2016):
 * jQuery v3.1.1
 * Bootstrap v3.3.6
 * Cropper v2.3.2